 Advice for Patients Getting Breast Cancer Screening

-Some women have sought out thermography because it is painless and doesn’t require exposure to radiation.
+Some women have sought out thermography because it is painless and does not require exposure to radiation.

-If you’re worried about how a mammogram feels, talk to your health care provider about what you can expect.
-A mammogram can be uncomfortable for the person being screened because it briefly presses down on the breast to flatten out the breast tissue and increase the clarity of the X-ray image.
+If you are worried about how a mammogram feels, talk to your health care provider about what you can expect.
+A mammogram can be uncomfortable for the person being screened because it briefly presses on the breast to spread the breast tissue and increase the clarity of the X-ray image.
 (You can learn more about what to expect during a mammogram on the FDA's website.)

 Also talk to your health care provider if you have specific questions about mammography, including questions about when and how frequently you should be screened.
-As a rule, you should also call your health care provider if you notice any change in either of your breasts such as a lump, thickening or nipple leakage, or changes in how the nipple looks.
+As a rule, you should also call your health care provider if you notice any change in either of your breasts such as a lump, thickening of or leakage from the nipple, or changes in how the nipple looks.